-One year done and three to go at the University of Edinburgh; these are my experiences from the gothic, kilt-dominated, bagpipe-sounding, city that Edinburgh is.
+One year done at the University of Edinburgh; these are my experiences from the gothic, kilt-dominated, bagpipe-sounding, city that Edinburgh is.
 Were my expectations met?
 Or did I expect too much?
 Safe to say, it has been both a challenge and a victory finishing my first year at university, but I am glad that I took the leap.
 And if you are ever considering a degree in Scotland, or anywhere abroad for that matter, these words might be just what you need to hear.

 How it all started